Don’t Turn Your Back on the Dogs!

 “I did!”
 I feel thankful that he never flinches when my safety, health or care is at issue.

-Growing up, in my teenage years, my dad would have lamented loudly whether I actually needed to go to the hospital or doctor even.
+Growing up, my dad would have lamented whether I needed to go to the hospital or doctor even.
 “Just walk it off.
 You know doctors cost money, Kathleen.
 Do you really think you need it?”

 I would have fought and demanded to get the care I needed, like I did after a car accident with a gash in my forehead.